rafidakhter/toy_robot_simulator/README.md

    - Performance monitoring

+## Design Decisions

+1. **Integrated a reset button**
+   - allows users to start from scratch

+2. **Renamed the buttons to clockwise and ati clockwise**
+   - because it reflects more what the buttons are doing

-   Refer to the README.md fils in ./frontend and ./backend for more information
+## Refer to the README.md fils in ./frontend and ./backend for more information